 Does it work on everything?
 No. But it’s a start, and it may just give you a new direction for yourself.

-Now, I promised you a few processes to help release negative thoughts and emotions, so I want to close this segment, this time for real because I think I already mentioned that I was closing this segment, with a final process called a “pattern interrupt”.
+Now, I promised you a few processes to help release negative thoughts and emotions, so I want to “close” this section with a final process called a “pattern interrupt”.

 Imagine if you had to relearn how to balance on a bike every time you got on one?
 You’d never progress and always feel like a beginner.
 This is why our brain is so amazing, because it remembers.
 Our body memory works this way too.
 It’s like our body knows what to do before we even think about doing it.

 If you play a musical instrument, you know this is true, or even if you type.
 Your hands know where to go on the keyboard before you think about it.

 Well, negative thoughts and emotions tend to work that way too.
 Remember I mentioned the flowchart, and how one choice or behavior leads to the next one and the next?
 It’s this pattern that leads us to the same feelings over and over again.
 It’s that well-traveled road.
 Our brain knows the road so well, it doesn’t stop to ask for directions.

 Open loops are like that, they can replay over and over again, never ending, always taking us to that bad thought or feeling inside.

 Well, there’s a way to interrupt the flowchart and detour the thought processes into a new direction, and that’s called a pattern interrupt.

 A pattern interrupt is when the brain and body’s pattern is disrupted, causing you to have to regain your ground and learn a new way to get back on track.
 For example, if you disarm your car with a remote every day, but one day you press the button and it opens your trunk and makes the headlights blink, you would go into a state of confusion.

 The pattern you were used to was interrupted and replaced with something new, something unexpected.
 This is a pattern interruption – when what you are used to changes unexpectedly.